 The limited access for people to publish and for news to be published created editorial policy; and editorial policy, in turn, called into being quality standards of journalism.
 Even though not everybody followed these standards, their very existence provided all those involved with the commonly accepted concepts of good and bad, truth and lie.
 Overhyped sensations and canards were tolerable side effects of the service the media provided to society.
 The audience got used to canards and developed a sort of immunity.
 Moreover, any indignation caused by journalists’ falsehoods was quite fairly paid to the audience through the pleasure to accuse journalists of all sins.
 It was a well-established balance that at least allowed the shaping of a comprehensible picture of the world.

-Things have drastically changed as a multitude of unsanctioned sources have joined the party.
+Things have drastically changed as a multitude of unsanctioned sources has joined the party.
 The number of those who have obtained the means of publishing and distribution has now reached 3.5 billion.
 The capability of factoids to pretend to be facts has been unleashed and broken into the unlimited space of the emancipated authorship.

 Earlier, the media was an incubator of factoids.
 Now, when the public “can play this game, too” (Clay Shirky), the induced reality of factoids is achieving its true power.
 A quantitative progression of truths quickly transforms into the qualitative change of the truth.
 Post-truth is a new media product of the evolution of the factoid and its ancestor – the newspaper canard.